-BEP 321 – Gerenciamento de Projetos 6: Iniciando o teste do usuário
+BEP 321 – Gerenciamento de projetos 6: Iniciando o teste do usuário

-BEP 321 Módulo da lição - Inglês para Gerenciamento de Projetos 6: User Testing
+BEP 321 Módulo da lição - Inglês para gerenciamento de projetos 6: User Testing

 At the heart of every software project is the user.
 If the user finds the software confusing, or if it doesn’t do what the user needs it to do, what’s the point?
 Por esta razão, user testing is an essential part of the development process.

 User testing can involve a range of activities.
 You might watch how users interact with the software.
 You might track or monitor how they use it.
 And you might ask them for their opinions.
-Nesse caminho, you collect information and feedback that helps you create the best user experience possible.
+Desta maneira, you collect information and feedback that helps you create the best user experience possible.
 And just as the software itself needs to be user friendly, so does user testing.
 If people don’t have a clear idea of what they’re supposed to do during testing, you’ll be wasting an opportunity.

 So when you launch testing, it’s important to outline what you’re going to be doing, and what kind of feedback you’re interested in.
 Because the software is new to the test users, you’ll need to give them clear instructions on how to use it and give them an overview of the main features.
 You might also find yourself emphasizing key points along the way.
-Depois de tudo, it’s much easier to make sure everyone understands upfront than to deal with confused users during testing.
+Afinal, it’s much easier to make sure everyone understands upfront than to deal with confused users during testing.

-Na caixa de diálogo de hoje, vamos ouvir Jill, a developer with a software company called OptiTech.
+No diálogo de hoje, vamos ouvir Jill, a developer with a software company called OptiTech.
 They’ve been developing software for a logistics company, and now they are ready to launch the first round of user testing.
 We’ll also hear Liam, o gerente de TI para o cliente, and Carla, one of the test users.

-Perguntas de audição
+Perguntas de escuta

 1. What does Jill say will be the final step in this test?